2023-05-22

 BRUSSELS - A team of reporters have investigated the impact of the first-ever application of the Temporary Protection Directive (TPD) by the EU to Ukrainian refugees.

-What makes the EU's 2001 Temporary Protection Directive stand out is that it confers rights to refugees immediately — they are allowed to work, and access healthcare, housing, education and welfare.
-The measure, while largely hailed a success, has created a two-tier system, in which non-Ukrainian refugees still undergo a lengthy asylum process and endure conditions that often appear designed to deter them from coming to the EU.
+The EU's 2001 Temporary Protection Directive is notable for its immediate granting of rights to refugees - they are allowed to work and have access to health care, housing, education and welfare.
+While the measure has been widely hailed as a success, it has created a two-tier system in which non-Ukrainian refugees still face a lengthy asylum process and conditions that often seem designed to discourage them from coming to the EU.

-In addition to analyzing why this was the first conflict the TPD was used for, we compared the differential impact of policy on refugees themselves in six EU countries: Belgium, Denmark, Germany, Ireland, Italy, and Poland.
+In addition to analysing why this was the first conflict for which the TPD was used, we compared the different effects of the policy on the refugees themselves in six EU countries: Belgium, Denmark, Germany, Ireland, Italy and Poland.

 Photo: Asylum seekers at a demonstration outside Belgium's asylum reception centre 'the little castle' Brussels, Belgium February 2023. 📷Thomson Reuters Foundation/ Joanna Gill